 What is Nitrox?

-NITROX refers to any gas mixture composed (excepting trace gases) of nitrogen and oxygen.
-This includes atmospheric air, which is approximately 78% nitrogen, 21% oxygen, and 1% other gases, primarily argon.
+NITROX refers to any gas mixture composed (except trace gases) of nitrogen and oxygen.
+This includes atmospheric air, approximately 78% nitrogen, 21% oxygen, and 1% other gases, primarily argon.
 In the usual application, underwater diving, nitrox is normally distinguished from air and handled differently.

 History